yuzhangbit/BIT_TechRep_CN/Install-Fonts.md

 ```
 mkdir winfonts
 ```
-3. copy all the fonts found in step 1to winfonts folder
+3. copy all the fonts found in step 1 to winfonts folder
 4. installation
 ```
 sudo cp winfonts /usr/share/fonts/